 Topic Overview Psychology has become one of the most popular subjects within the field of science, allowing us to learn about our own brains and behaviour in more detail than ever before.
 The application of the scientific method has enabled rapid advances in our ability to learn about the ways our thoughts and behaviours influence our ability to learn, to think, to remember and to improve our own mental health and wellbeing.
-Content/Skills In Psychology, students learn to: Investigate psychological concepts by creating hypotheses and applying the This is an scientific method. example.
+Content/Skills In Psychology, students learn to: This is an example.
+Investigate psychological concepts by creating hypotheses and applying the scientific method.
 Engage with curiosity about psychological concepts.
-Compare the structure and functions of the major areas of the brain and neurons.
+Compare the structure and functions of the major areas of the brain, nervous system and neurons.
 Identify the different processes involved in memory and ways to enhance memory effectiveness.
-Find out what positive psychology is about and how it can enhance human flourishing.
-Compare mental health with mental illness.
-Identify the categories, symptoms and treatments of a range of mental health disorders.
+Find out what positive psychology is about and how it can enhance human wellbeing and happiness.
 Expand their scientific vocabulary.
 Apply their knowledge to a range of scenarios.
-Assessment Throughout the year students will complete a range of assessment pieces including: Scientific investigations Graphic organisers • Tests Guided questions Research Oral presentations
+Assessment Throughout the year students will complete a range of assessment pieces including: Scientific investigations Graphic organisers Tests Guided questions Research Oral presentations